 Please get in touch via email if you want to write for poco.lit, are interested in cooperations or our services.

 Since 2021, poco.lit. has been focussing on politically sensitive translation by curating the macht.sprache. project.

 In 2020, poco.lit. hosted the Green Library event series.
 (Supported by the Berlin Senate.)

-poco.lit. is published by Anna von Rath and Lucy Gasser:
+poco.lit. is published by Anna von Rath, Lucy Gasser & Susi Peter:

 Anna von Rath:

-“I’m an avid reader, and a scholar of literary and postcolonial studies.
+“I’m an avid reader, and a scholar of postcolonial studies.
 I grew up in Cape Town, South Africa, and have made Berlin my home since 2014.
-I teach English literary studies at the University of Potsdam, where I also completed my PhD in 2019.
+I’ve been junior professor of English Literary and Cultural Studies at the University of Osnabrück since April 2023.
 My involvement in poco.lit. is born of a love for language and storytelling, and I am invested in creating spaces for reading and talking about literatures of the global South.“

 In addition to our work as editors of poco.lit., we offer a number of services in related fields, predominantly but not exclusively concerned with postcolonial topics.
 You can also advertise on our website.